SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-09-17-jupyter-server.md

 error message to **{{ site.email }}**, and explain which package you need to install.

-You might prefer to create a project-specific kernel with a specific version of Python and install only the packages you need for your project into that environment.
+**Note for advanced users**: Instead of installing individual packages with the `--user` flag, we recommend creating a project-specific kernel with a specific version of Python and installing only the packages you need for your project into that environment.
 This is good for reproducibility because it ensures that your code is always executed in the same environment.
 See the [FAQ on creating a virtual environment][venvfaq] on the Jupyter server for more details.